splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-cloudformation.rst

 Prepopulated CloudFormation templates compliant with FedRAMP
 --------------------------------------------------------------------

-If you are in a FedRAMP-compliant environment use the following templates:
+If you are in a FedRAMP-compliant environment use the following QuickLinks:

 .. list-table::
   :header-rows: 1